Jennifer Mathers McHenry is a partner at Teplitsky, Colson LLP and a member of the Colson Group, working closely with her partner, Robert Colson.

 Jennifer obtained her LL.B. from the University of Windsor where she was the recipient of the John W. Whiteside award for her outstanding contribution to the law school community.
 She thereafter obtained her LL.M. from the University of Toronto where she focused on Constitutional Law.

-Jennifer was a founding member of the Advocate's Society's Employment and Labour Law Practice Group, she co-chairs the firm's articling committee, is a regular speaker in schools and for continuing education programs, and she has been actively involved in recent years in law reform initiatives at the provincial level.
+Jennifer was a founding member of the Advocate's Society's Employment and Labour Law Practice Group, is a regular speaker in schools and for continuing education programs, and she has been actively involved in recent years in law reform initiatives at the provincial level.